 Attendance Policy: The Committee Chair shall designate a regular time and place of meetings.
 Absence from three regularly scheduled meetings within a committee year (November 1 through October 31) will result in removal from the committee at the chairperson’s discretion.
 (Updated 9/2017, effective 1/1/2017)

 Committee appointments are one-year in length – November 1st through October 31st.
-If you are currently serving on a committee and would like to volunteer again for the same committee, please let us know by completing the Committee Application Form on the last page.
+If you are currently serving on a committee and would like to volunteer again for the same committee, please let us know by completing the Committee Application Form below.